Large Sample Properties of Partitioning-Based Series Estimators: Characterization and Correction of Bias

-The first, and most obvious approach, is simply to use the higher order basis in place of the original basis \citep[c.f.,][Section 5.3]{Huang_2003_AoS}.
+The first approach is to use a higher-order basis in place of the original basis.
 This is thus named \emph{higher-order-basis bias correction} and numbered as approach $j=1$.
 In complete parallel to \eqref{eqn:mu hat US} define

 where

 This approach can be viewed as a bias correction of the original point estimator because, trivially, $\widehat{\partial^\bq\mu}_1(\bx) = \widehat{\partial^\bq\mu}_0(\bx) - (\widehat{\partial^\bq\mu}_0(\bx) - \widehat{\partial^\bq\mu}_1(\bx))$.
 Valid inference based on $\widehat{\partial^\bq\mu}_1(\bx)$ can be viewed as ``undersmoothing'' applied to the higher-order point estimator, but is distinct from undersmoothing $\widehat{\partial^\bq\mu}_0(\bx)$ (i.e., using a finer partition $\Delta$ and keeping the order fixed). \cite{Huang_2003_AoS} used this idea to remove the asymptotic bias of splines estimators.